In 12 years, the price of Bitcoin has gone from $0.0008 to nearly $69,000, only to crash back down to below $20,000 in 2022.

 Investors speculate that cryptocurrencies suffer massive price drops when big investors sell off their holdings.
-This not only floods the market, it reduces buyer confidence, potentially leading to larger selloffs.
+This not only floods the market, but also reduces buyer confidence, potentially leading to larger selloffs.

-Big selloffs can lower the value of stocks and real-estate also, but they’re especially devastating to cryptocurrencies because keep in mind, demand is the only factor propping up their valuations.
+Big selloffs can lower the value of stocks and real estate also, but they’re especially devastating to cryptocurrencies because demand is the only factor propping up their valuations.